BSc Construction Management

 As with all of our surveying and construction courses, the programme structure provides an opportunity to explore a range of construction-related disciplines prior to specialising in the final year.
 You will be able to transfer onto other programmes, such as BSc Quantity Surveying or BSc Construction Management and Surveying, at the end of your second year if you wish to do so.
 A particular emphasis is placed on transferable skills, and University of Reading graduates frequently progress into management roles within contracting firms, taking responsibility for all aspects of project management.

-The University of Reading is ranked 3rd in the UK for research impact in Architecture, Built Environment and Planning.
-(Times Higher Education Institutions Ranked By Subject, 2014, based on its analysis of REF 2014.)
-Many members of staff within the School have direct industry experience and continue to be active in research and consultancy.
+100% of our research is of international standing^ and 100% of our research impact has been classed outstanding or very considerable.† Many members of staff within the School have direct industry experience and continue to be active in research and consultancy.
 This ensures that the course reflects not only the very best of current practice, but also the latest developments in areas such as Building Information Modelling (BIM) and sustainability.

 Your first two years are designed to develop a comprehensive understanding of the disciplines which underpin construction management and the surveying professions.
 These include subjects such as economics, law, industry practice and building technology.
 Recurring themes throughout the course include the application of digital technologies, sustainability and internationalisation.
 There is an especially strong focus on project work and on interdisciplinary collaboration.
 For example, during your second year, you may work with a real client to plan a live construction project overseas.
 Furthermore, we place a strong focus on employability and you will have the opportunity to network with industry professionals throughout the course.